 - Salt and Pepper.
 Of course, these potatoes are topped with some salt and pepper.
 Add this based on your taste preferences.

 It’s pretty easy to make roasted potatoes in an air fryer.
 Here are the steps:

 The first step is to prepare the potatoes.
 First, wash the potatoes and place them on a cutting board.

 We’re going to be cutting the potatoes into quarters.
 To do that, cut a potato in half, then cut those halves in half.
 If some of the potatoes are larger, you can cut them down into smaller pieces.

 Add chopped potatoes to a bowl with water and soak for 10 minutes.
 I’m borrowing this tip from my air fried french fries post, because soaking potatoes in water helps reduce some of the potato starches, making a crispier finished potato.

-Note: I’m recommending 10 minutes here, but if you have time you can soak the potatoes longer, even up to overnight.
+If you have time you can soak the potatoes longer, even up to overnight.

 Transfer the dried potato wedges to a plate and drizzle olive oil over the top.
 Use your fingers to make sure each potato cube is coated in oil.
 Stir together thyme and poultry seasoning in a bowl.
 Sprinkle the potatoes with herbs and toss to coat.

 Step Two: Air Frying Potatoes

 Take a look at your air fryer basket.
 If it has a non-stick surface you’re fine.
 If not, give it a spray with some vegetable cooking spray.
 Next, you’ll want to preheat your air fryer to 400F.